ryderindeni/docsify_test/docs/integrations/atlantis.md

 In the above usage, Cloudrail is providing a textual output of the issues it found which are easy to read.

-NOTE:
+## Notes

-Make sure to set an environment variable with CLOUDRAIL_API_KEY as it’s used in the command.
+- Make sure to set an environment variable with `CLOUDRAIL_API_KEY` as it’s used in the command.
-﻿
-The --cloud-account-name flag is required if you have more than one cloud account added in Cloudrail.
-You may use the name, as it appears within the Cloudrail web interface, or the account ID using the --cloud-account-id flag (like 123456789012 if it’s an AWS account).
-You can also replace it with --no-cloud-account to run an analysis without cloud account information.
+- The `--cloud-account-name` flag is required if you have more than one cloud account added in Cloudrail.
+You may use the name, as it appears within the Cloudrail web interface, or the account ID using the `--cloud-account-id` flag (like 123456789012 if it’s an AWS account).
+You can also replace it with `--no-cloud-account` to run an analysis without cloud account information.
-﻿
-The --auto-approve flag tells Cloudrail to filter and then upload the filtered plan without asking for human approval.
+- The `--auto-approve` flag tells Cloudrail to filter and then upload the filtered plan without asking for human approval.
 This is the standard way Cloudrail is used in CI.
-﻿
-By default, rules in Cloudrail are set to Advise.
+- By default, rules in Cloudrail are set to Advise.
 This means that if any of these rules are violated, the Atlantis plan workflow will not be stopped and the results can be viewed in the Cloudrail web interface.
 If you want to have Cloudrail stop code merges of insecure infrastructure, you can set a policy for the cloud account and decide which rules should be set to Mandate.
-If a violation is found in a rule that is set to Mandate, Atlantis will show an error at the Plan stage and it will look like this (screenshot is from a GitHub PR):
+If a violation is found in a rule that is set to Mandate, Atlantis will show an error at the Plan stage

-To resolve this, the developer simply needs to correct the security issue and push their code again.
+  - To resolve this, the developer simply needs to correct the security issue and push their code again.
 This will trigger the plan again (if it’s set to automatically trigger) and will run through Cloudrail automatically.
 If the violations are corrected, the plan will flow through successfully and the PR can be merged.

-Advanced – Use the GitHub SARIF format
+## Using The Github SARIF Format
 If you use GitHub for your code repository and run your pull requests there, you can also leverage the GitHub SARIF format.
 You can change the above mentioned custom workflow to this: